I know school districts have to consider whether a child needs assistive technology. But who covers the cost? Parents or the school?

 Participate in class

-Demonstrate what she knows and what she can do
+Demonstrate what they know and what they can do

 Section 504 isn’t as direct as IDEA about providing AT to students.
-But if a child needs AT to participate in school, it can be covered in a .
+But if a child needs AT to participate in school, it can be covered in a 504 plan.

-If your child has a 504 plan and you think she needs AT, ask the 504 team to evaluate her needs.
+If your child has a 504 plan and you think they need AT, ask the 504 team to evaluate their needs.
 The team must also consider any evaluation information you may already have.

 Under both laws, use of the technology isn’t limited to just while the student is at school.
 A student will likely also need the AT at home for homework and studying.
 So the device can go back and forth, even though it belongs to the school.
-If your child is no longer enrolled at the school, however, she can’t take the device with her.
+Students who are no longer enrolled at the school, however, can’t take the device with them.

 Schools must also provide teachers and students with any training that’s needed to properly use the AT.
 The training should be included in your child’s IEP or 504 plan.

 Keep in mind that even though the law says IEP teams must consider AT, it’s possible a team will refuse to do an AT evaluation if it doesn’t think one is needed.
 In that case, you have options for disputing that decision.
 Check with your state’s parent training center for more information (or the Office for Civil Rights for 504 questions).

 Interested in pursuing AT for your child?
 Learn what to look for when you’re considering options.
 And even if your child doesn’t have an IEP or a 504 plan, you can still explore assistive technology for reading, writing, and math to help your child at home.
 Check out free web tools, too.

 Melody Musgrove, EdD served as director of the Office of Special Education Programs (OSEP) in the U.S. Department of Education.